University of Sydney Union: Debating

-The USU team were the 2007 World Debating Champions and 2008 Australasian Debating Champions, and in recent years have dominated the finals of the Australian and Australasian Championships, with William Price, Charlie Ryan and Sam Trotter winning the 2022 Australasian Championships.
+A USU team has won the 2015, 2017 and 2019 editions of the World Universities Debating Championship and the 2015, 2022 and 2023 editions of the Australasian Intervarsity Debating Championship. with both the 2022 and 2023 winners defeating another USU team in the semi-final to reach the championship.
 In 2014, the Mandarin debates team won the Fourth Australian Mandarin Debating Championship, and placed second in the prestigious International Chinese Debating Competition in Beijing.
-USU team captain, Charles Yuchen Zhang, was also awarded the top prize in the individual competition.
+The USU team captain was also awarded the top prize in the individual competition.

-Also in 2014, the USU debaters placed second in the Worlds Universities Debating Championships (WUDC).
-Eleanor Jones (USU B team) was awarded World's Best Speaker.
-Former debaters include the former prime minister John Howard and Justice Michael Kirby.